Dull feeling or scientific proof?

 Well, this is after all a great news, whole 5,6% sales increase!
 However, I'm not sure if this 5,6% will trigger any company that is currently not active in social media behind the stove.

-Or if the 5,6% does not make for a tired smile with the skeptics, according to the motto: "We have always known ..."
+Or whether the 5,6% would not make the skeptics smile tired after the motto: "We always knew ..."

 How were the data collected?